asheshwor/climate-nepal/README.md

 })
 ```

 Code for creating table for linear regression statistics.
-The table is presented below the code.
+The regression statistics are summarized in a dataframe.
+The output dataframe is presented below the code.

 ```
 trend.smk.max.lm.av <- ddply(temprec, c("Station"), function(xdf) {